aiml-au/.github/profile/README.md

 The Australian Institute for Machine Learning
 ========================

-Maintained by the [AIML](https://www.adelaide.edu.au/aiml/) Engineering team.
+This GitHub is maintained by the [AIML](https://www.adelaide.edu.au/aiml/) Engineering team.
+Please report Issues for projects via the GitHub Issues area.

 ## AIML Shop Projects